makenneth/HiPup/README.md

 # HiPup [Live Link](http://hipup.co)
 HiPup is a full-stack web application inspired by MeetUp.
 It is a platform where pets can find groups by similar interests.
 If the owner can, why can't they?

-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
+It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React with Flux on the frontend.

 ## Features
-Users are allowed to:
+Users can:

 * Securely create an account
 ... can log in from multiple locations at the same time